RandomEskimo/skrollr-stylesheets/README.md

 1.0.0.1 (2015-02-09) (RandomEskimo)
 ------------------

-* Added a comment filter to remove comments from the style sheets before they a proccessed.
+* Added a comment filter to remove comments from the style sheets before they are proccessed.

 1.0.0 (2014-12-12)
 ------------------